k2view-academy/K2View-Academy/updates/product_update_7.md

 ### Implementation Best Practices
 Looking for the Fabric Implementation Best Practices?

-We have included it under the [Knowledge Base page](https://support.k2view.com/knowledge-base.html).
-There you can find various tips, tricks, and recommendations when working with Fabric, divided into relevant categories, such as:
+We have included it under the [Knowledge Base page](https://support.k2view.com/knowledge-base.html) where you can find various tips, tricks, and recommendations when working with Fabric, divided into relevant categories, such as:

 - LU and Tables
 - Broadway